ynotstartups/notes/notes/digital-garden.md

 - Every note is always work in progress
 - Every note is by default public on day 1, similar to the idea [open source by default](https://artsy.github.io/blog/2018/08/21/OSS-by-Default-Docs/)

-## Tips on writing

-**Paraphrase**

-Don't just copy paste or quote!
-Paraphrasing with my own words, this makes me internalise the idea.

-**Who, What, When, Where, Why and How**

-Answers these when writing!

-**Avoid Links**

-Try to avoid links as much as possible, because links are distracting.
-Links stop audience's flow of reading and understanding your word, the audiences are confused to whether they should go away and read the link or read your article.
-Links' have a different color, simply distracting and ugly, physical books don't work like that.

-Solution: perhaps use footnote and add related links at the end

 ## Infrastructure

 My notes are several markdown files in a folder called `notes` within a [Github repository](https://github.com/ynotstartups/notes).
 By using `MkDocs`, I setup a `pre-push` git hook to publish `notes` folder to Github page.